JetBrains/kotlin-web-site/pages/docs/reference/visibility-modifiers.md

 ## Modules

-The `internal` visibility modifier means that the member is visible with the same module.
+The `internal` visibility modifier means that the member is visible within the same module.
 More specifically, a module is a set of Kotlin files compiled together:

   * an IntelliJ IDEA module;